AnthonySteele/anthonysteele.github.io/TestPyramid.md

 ## Abstraction

 Use of high-concept testing libraries is a thing that fails time and again.
-These either obscure the above problems with mocks behind a façade, or it purports to "read like English, so the business people will get involved" - it doesn't and they wont.
-Or both.
+These either obscure the above problems with mocks behind a façade, or it purports to "read like English, so the business people will get involved" - it doesn't and they won't.
 And the library inevitably comes with dependencies, learning curves, Impedance mismatch and other frictions.

 ## Don't Repeat Yourself

-DRY should of course be used in tests, but not overused.
-"Beware the share" of coupling unrelated and distant things in order to "reduce duplication" - it is correctly observed that coupling damages more software than repetition does.
+DRY should of course be used in tests, but not overused. "[Beware the share](https://github.com/97-things/97-things-every-programmer-should-know/blob/4e03ea6022379dc32f4b0cce82b64c323d7f23c1/en/thing_07/README.md)" of coupling unrelated and distant things in order to "reduce duplication" - it is correctly observed that coupling damages more software than repetition does.
 Being self-contained counts for a lot in unit tests.
 Look for dependencies on shared internal NuGet packages, or tests that can't be run at the same time as other test, especially near the bottom of the pyramid.

 ## Testing configuration